Coincident Massless, Minimally Coupled Scalar Correlators on General Cosmological Backgrounds

 So $A$ determines $B_{\mu}$ and $C_A \equiv -C_0 + (D-1) \overline{C}$, and conservation (\ref{Sasha4}) gives the other linear combination $C_B \equiv C_0 + \overline{C}$.

 The goal of this paper is to determine a good analytic approximation for $A(t)$ for a cosmological geometry (\ref{geometry}) which has experienced a phase of primordial inflation.
+We will not renormalize but instead employ dimensional regularization to derive {\it primitive} results for the three correlators (\ref{threeDs}), which are exact for the divergent parts and good approximations for the finite parts.
+This leaves readers free to apply whatever renormalization conditions they wish.
 In section 2 we express $A(t)$ as a spatial Fourier mode sum of an amplitude $\mathcal{A}(t,k)$, and we define a plausible geometry which incorporates both primordial inflation and a subsequent $\Lambda$CDM expansion history.
 Section 3 develops analytic approximations for $\mathcal{A}(t,k)$ before first horizon crossing, between first and second crossings, and after second crossing.
-Although our approximations should be generally valid, we tested them against numerical evolution in the plausible geometry.
+Although our approximations are valid for {\it any} geometry (\ref{geometry}) which has undergone primordial inflation, we test them against numerical evolution in the plausible geometry.
 In section 4 we evaluate the spatial Fourier mode sum to obtain explicit, analytic results for $A(t)$, both during primordial inflation and afterwards.
 The quantities $B_{\mu}(t)$, $C_0(t)$ and $\overline{C}(t)$ are derived in section 5.
 Our conclusions comprise section 6.